HISTORY OF TROPFEST

 WHAT IS TROPFEST SEA

-In Tropfest tradition there are no budget restrictions, and films can be shot in any format – even a mobile phone.
+In line with the Tropfest tradition there are no budget restrictions, and films can be shot in any format – even a mobile phone.
 The Tropfest premise advocates strength of idea over ‘slickness’ or technical merit.
 For some inspiration visit some of our favorite films from the past twenty years here..
 Many of the films you see here cost just a few dollars and some are even made in just a couple of hours!